KumoCorp/kumomta/docs/reference/kumo.shaping/load.md

     * `{Threshold="10/hr"}` - defines a threshold; the action won't trigger in this case until 10 events have occurred in the preceding hour.
  * `duration` - required string specifying the duration of the effects of the action.

+{{since('dev')}}

+The following new actions are now supported:

+ * `"SuspendTenant"` - Generate a suspension for all scheduled queues that have both the *tenant* and the destination domain of the triggering record.
+If no tenant was assigned, this action has no effect.
+ * `"SuspendCampaign"` - Generate a suspension for all scheduled queues that have both the *tenant*, *campaign* and the destination domain of the triggering record.
+If no tenant was assigned, this action has no effect.
+   If no campaign was assigned, behave as though `"SuspendTenant"` was the action.